 - Foot Placement.
 It's important to get your child to straddle the toilet before squatting.

 - Support Your Child.
-I find it best to squat in front of my child while holder her around the back under the arms so that she feels comfortable.
+Squat in front of your child while holding her around the back under the arms so that she feels comfortable.
 You could also stand and hold your child's arms/hands but this may become uncomfortable for them.

 - Hold the Pants.
 If possible, especially for girls urinating, hold her pants away from her (maybe even take them off) so she doesn't get them wet).

-- It's really not that bad once you get the hang of it.
+- Using a squat toilet is really not that bad once you get the hang of it.
 And isn't it better than hovering over a public toilet seat?

-- China's reputation for horrible public bathrooms used to be well-deserved, but these days, the government is doing a lot to improve the state of the facilities.
+- China's reputation for horrible public bathrooms used to be well-deserved, but the government has done a lot to improve the state of the facilities.
 You'll often find public toilets rated with stars.
 There's a lovely 4-star public toilet on the Sacred Way outside of Beijing, for example.

 - Have a few coins (1-2rmb) with you for use in public restrooms.
 There's usually a charge and toilet paper will be given with the fee.